josiahls/fast-reinforcement-learning/README.md

     - [ ] Skills augmentation to DQN based models
     - [ ] Skills augmentation to actor critic models
     - [ ] Skills augmentation to async actor critic models
-- [ ] 1.9.0
-- [ ] 2.0.0 Add PyBullet Fetch Environments
+- [ ] 1.9.0 Add PyBullet Fetch Environments
-    - [ ] 2.0.0 Not part of this repo, however the envs need to subclass the OpenAI `gym.GoalEnv`
+    - [ ] Envs need to subclaNot part of this repo, however the ess the OpenAI `gym.GoalEnv`
-    - [ ] 2.0.0 Add HER
+    - [ ] Add HER
+- [ ] 2.0.0 Breaking refactor of all methods
+    - [ ] Environment needs to be faster.
+Beat openai baseline 350 frames per second.
+    - [ ] Unify common code pieces shared in all models

 ## Contribution